sidjmishra/RK58_f0rk_society/README.md

 Database - Firebase
 emailid(firebase)-sidjmishra007@student.sfit.ac.in
 password(firebase)-siddevy@2513
+user app = Dart(flutter)
+admin web-app = Python-Django
+admin app = Dart(flutter)

-***note***-this repo consist of multiple branches and each branch is been associated with our main entities.
+***note***-this repo consist of multiple branches and each branch is been associated with our main entities. ex app branch hass the code for user application

 This description shows our implementation till round 3

 Here we have tried to provide basic functionality of reporting updating the status of reports submitted by the user